Safeguarding

 Keeping Children Safe in Education Updates

-KCSIEKeeping Children Safe in Education-2021
+KCSIEKeeping Children Safe in Education-2023

 You can find training resources and updates on the Safeguarding Network

-A summary of proposed changes has been prepared by the Safeguarding Network which is really well explained and links to some free training resources.
+A summary of changes has been prepared by the Safeguarding Network which is really well explained and links to some free training resources.

 KCSIESafeguarding Network - Domestic Abuse Factsheet